porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 ## Types

 The following types listed in the configurator below are supported.
-Browser specific UI helpers (e.g. calendar dropdown in Chrome) may occur inside the input field which are explicitly not reset by the **Text Field Wrapper** component.
+Browser specific UI helpers (e.g. calendar dropdown in Chrome) may occur inside the input field which are explicitly not reset by the `p-text-field-wrapper` component.
 For better accessibility it's recommended to **not** reset these browser default UI helpers.

 ### Basic